Content Search in Office 365

-New search - This option displays an updated user interface to create a new search.
+New search: This option displays an updated user interface to create a search.
 This is the default option if you click New search.

-The remainder of the steps in this procedure will follow the default new search workflow.
+The remainder of the steps in this procedure follows the default new search workflow.

 Click New search in the drop-down list.

-Keywords to search for - Type a search query in Keywords box.
+Keywords to search for: Type a search query in Keywords box.
 You can specify keywords, message properties such as sent and received dates, or document properties such as file names or the date that a document was last changed.
-You can use a more complex queries that use a Boolean operator, such as AND, OR, NOT, and NEAR.
+You can use more complex queries that use a Boolean operator, such as AND, OR, NOT, and NEAR.
 You can also search for sensitive information (such as social security numbers) in documents, or search for documents that have been shared externally.
-If you leave the keyword box empty, all content located in the specified content locations will be included in the search results.
+If you leave the keyword box empty, all content located in the specified content locations is included in the search results.

 Why use the keyword list?
 You can get statistics that show how many items match each keyword.
 This can help you quickly identify which keywords are the most (and least) effective.
 You can also use a keyword phrase (surrounded by parentheses) in a row.
 For more information about search statistics, see View keyword statistics for Content Search results.

-Note that you can also add distribution groups to the list of Exchange mailboxes to search.
+You can also add distribution groups to the list of Exchange mailboxes to search.
 For distribution groups, the mailboxes of group members are searched.
-Note that dynamic distribution groups aren't supported.
+Dynamic distribution groups aren't supported.

-Important: When you search all mailbox locations or just specific mailboxes, data from MyAnalytics and other Office 365 applications that's saved to user mailboxes will be included when you export the results of a Content Search.
-This data will not be included in the estimated search results and it won't be available for preview.
-It will only be included when you export and download the search results; see Exporting data from MyAnalytics and other Office 365 applications in the "More information about content search" section.
+When you search all mailbox locations or just specific mailboxes, data from other Office 365 applications that's saved to user mailboxes is included when you export the results of a Content Search.
+This data won't be included in the estimated search results and isn't available for preview.
+It is included when you export and download the search results.
+For more information, see Content stored in Exchange Online mailboxes.

 After you've set up your search query, click Save & run.

 On the Save search page, type a name for the search, and an optional description that helps identify the search.
-Note that the name of the search has to be unique in your organization.
+The name of the search has to be unique in your organization.

 Click Save to start the search.